ISIS-affiliated leaders killed in Southern Philippines

 Manila, Philippines (CNN)Two key ISIS-affiliated leaders engaged in a standoff with Philippines forces in the southern city of Marawi have been killed, the country's Defense Secretary Delfin Lorenzana said Monday.

-The two leaders were named as Isnilon Hapilon, who was declared terror group's emir for Southeast Asia, and Omar Maute, a leader of a local militant group that had pledged allegiance to ISIS.
+The two leaders were named as Isnilon Hapilon, who was declared the terror group's emir for Southeast Asia, and Omar Maute, a leader of a local militant group that had pledged allegiance to ISIS.

-Their bodies have been recovered, the Defense Department said in a statement.
-Seventeen civilian hostages were also rescued, it added.
+The pair were killed, along with seven other militants, while attempting to exit a building at street level during a four-hour firefight, Gen. Eduardo Ano of the Philippines Armed Forces said at a news conference.
+Maute was shot in the head by a sniper.

+Their bodies were positively identified by a former hostage, Ano said.
+They will be buried in accordance with Islamic rites in an undisclosed location.

-The battle for Marawi began on May 23, when the military launched an operation targeting Hapilon on the island of Mindanao, where Marawi is located.
+The fighting began on May 23 when the military launched an operation targeting Hapilon on the island of Mindanao, where Marawi is located.

-Hapilon was thought to have issued an emergency call for reinforcements from members of the Maute group, which was headed by Omar and his brother Abdullah.
+Hapilon is thought to have issued an emergency call for reinforcements from members of the Maute group, which was headed by Omar and his brother Abdullah.

 Abdullah was rumored to have been killed in early September, but the military has yet to confirm his death.
 Omar's death had been reported multiple times in the past, though never confirmed.